matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - `array` `$reportFormats` An array mapping string IDs for each available scheduled report format with icon paths for those formats.
 Add your new format's ID to this array.

+- `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.

 Usages:

 [MobileMessaging::getReportFormats](https://github.com/piwik/piwik/blob/master/plugins/MobileMessaging/MobileMessaging.php#L152), [ScheduledReports::getReportFormats](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/ScheduledReports.php#L194)

 ### ScheduledReports.getReportMetadata
-_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [747](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L747)_
+_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [748](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L748)_

-Triggered when gathering the list of Piwik reports that can be used with a certain scheduled reports backend.
-Plugins that provide their own scheduled reports backend should use this event to list the Piwik reports that their backend supports.
+TODO: change this event so it returns a list of API methods instead of report metadata arrays.
+Triggered when gathering the list of Piwik reports that can be used with a certain transport medium.

+Plugins that provide their own transport mediums should use this event to list the Piwik reports that their backend supports.

 Callback Signature:
 <pre><code>function(&amp;$availableReportMetadata, $reportType, $idSite)</code></pre>

-- `array` `$availableReportMetadata`
+- `array` `$availableReportMetadata` An array containg report metadata for each supported report.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.